RexOrCine/AXIOM-Project/README.md

 ### Donate

 As the apertus° Association is a non-profit organisation there are limits to what can be achieved without a certain amount of financial contribution.
-If you're able to and would like to support the project please see our <a href="https://www.apertus.org/node/494">donation page</a>.<br />
+If you're able to and would like to support the project please see <a href="https://www.apertus.org/node/494">apertus.org: Donation page</a>.<br />

 <br />